Tuckamore Festival

 The Tuckamore Festival is a chamber music festival in St. John's, Newfoundland, Canada.
 It is traditionally held annually in August for two weeks.
 The festival was co-founded in 2001 by violinist Nancy Dahn and pianist Timothy Steeves, classical musicians who perform together as Duo Concertante.
 Dahn and Steeves are the current artistic directors of the festival.
-This year's festival will be held online from August 8–21, 2022.
+This year's festival will be held online from June 23 to July 26, 2025.

 Programs

 Young Artist Program

 The Young Artist Program is composed of up to 25 musicians.
 Violinists, violists, cellists, bassists, or pianists are eligible to apply.
 Acceptance is based on artistic merit and instrument availability.
 The Artistic Directors select repertoire and form the chamber ensembles prior to the Festival.

 During the course of the festival, the Young Artists participate in individual rehearsal, private lessons, chamber group rehearsal, chamber music coaching, performance opportunities, masterclasses, and body mapping sessions by a licensed Andover Educator.

 The festival has mentored more than 350 young musicians and composers through its 20-year history.
 Young artist alumni have won East Coast Music Awards and Juno Awards, and have performed with the Fitzwilliam String Quartet, Sybarite5, Vancouver and Calgary symphony orchestras, the Dardanelles and Hey Rosetta.